 However, even after the immediate COVID-19 crisis abates and the necessary economic and social adjustments are made, African governments and their development partners must ensure that Africa’s transformation agenda—which is critical to the continent’s long-term sustainable and equitable growth—is not permanently derailed.
 In fact, governments should use the urgency of the COVID-19 crisis to make meaningful policy changes that will not only help in the short term but also strengthen the long-term recovery efforts.

 What follows are ten key transformative policy priorities for Africa in the aftermath of the pandemic: economic “rebound” measures that will help position economies for a more rapid and sustainable period of growth.
-They are organized in four broad categories: resource mobilization and management; governance, effectiveness, and transparency; business and investment environment; and industrial, manufacturing, and digital innovation.
+The policy recommendations are grouped in four areas: resource mobilization and management; governance, effectiveness, and transparency; business and investment environment; and digital innovation and entrepreneurship.

 While there are many policy considerations across all sectors—first and foremost in public health, which is widely understood and not included here—the actions emphasized below provide a balanced approach for both immediate relief and longer term economic transformation.
 They are not necessarily new recommendations; in many cases these are actions that should be taken regardless of the pandemic.
 But now, they are more critical than ever to recapture the gains lost—and to keep the transformation agenda on track.